-The recent introduction of our social commerce button started with our customer Marco Pace at beyerdynamic, who asked if we could implement something like that for Walls.io.
+The introduction of our call-to-action button started with our customer Marco Pace at beyerdynamic, who asked if we could implement something like that for Walls.io.

 Always happy to oblige our customers when they suggest cool new features we got to work.
 About half a year later, the Walls.io social commerce button went live and beyerdynamic was the first customer to start using it.